 FCT JOINT SECRETARIAT

 Nancy RIORDAN heads up the UMass Boston Secretariat of the Iraq-Helsinki Project and is co-secretariat for the Forum for Cities in Transition at UMass Boston.
-Nancy has several years experience working with foreign governments and NGOs in Finland, Iraq, Lebanon and Kosovo among others.
+Nancy has several years of experience working with foreign governments and NGOs in Finland, Iraq, Lebanon, and Kosovo among others.

 Nancy holds a MSPA, International Relations from the University of Massachusetts and a BA in Globalization Studies.

 FCT SECRETARIAT TEAM

 Candyce CARRAGHER has assisted at FCT events in Northern Ireland, Iraq and Nigeria.
 She is working towards a Master’s degree at the University of Massachusetts Boston’s John W. McCormack Graduate School of Policy & Global Studies in the Conflict Resolution, Human Security & Global Governance.
 She is the Assistant to the President at CAPA The Global Education Network.

 As an FCT volunteer, Candyce assisted with conferences in Northern Ireland, Iraq, and Nigeria.
 Her contributions included pre-conference budget planning, travel, and visa arrangements and international payments and banking.
 Once in the country, Katie assisted with the editing and production of the conference pack, assisted delegates with travel arrangements, ensured the venue was sufficient and safe, as well as note-taking during the conference itself.